DeepWebDevelopers/nodejs-typescript-template/README.md

 5. `yarn add -D ts-node-dev` (optional - does the same thing as #6) allows ts-node to watch active files.
 6. `yarn add -D nodemon` (optional - does the same thing as #5)

+# Extra info

+I have also added

+> "resolveJsonModule": true

+In case your node files use config files.

 # Next Steps?

 Run `yarn build` to compile all the code and run it! - Javascript can be found in the dist folder.